Aditya-Jyoti/Escanor/README.md

 # Escanor
-A singular source of truth for all my self hosted applicaitons
+A singular source of truth for all my self hosted applications